 domain\username format for local identity store, as long as users continue to use that format to sign in to Tableau Server.

-If you are changing from local identity store to an external Active Directory store, review the topic, User Management in Active Directory Deployments, as part of your planning process.
+If you are changing from local identity store to an external Active Directory store, review the topic, User Management in Deployments with External Identity Stores, as part of your planning process.

 Method 1: Use site export and import